gubser/gubser.github.io/_posts/2019-01-29-bounded-async-cache.md

     })

     // Acquire the writeLock, try to get the cached value or pending request.
-    // If its a miss, start a new acquire task.
+    // If its a miss, start a new task.
-    // The lock is necessary to avoid two threads to start a new task simultaneously. let acquire key = async {
+    // The lock is necessary to avoid two threads to start a new task simultaneously. let getOrRequest key = async {
         do!
 Async.AwaitTask (writeLock.WaitAsync())
         let entry =
             try